pmh905001/shouyu/README.md

 # shouyu
-Quickly record the clipboard to MS/WPS Excel file by using shortcut keys quickly.
+Quickly record the content (text & image)of clipboard to MS/WPS Excel file by using shortcut keys.
 Suitable for users whose record habits and currently only support Windows users.
 Please refer to kb.ini to set/change excel path and shortcuts.